 Derek Schmidt took the oath of office as the 44th Kansas Attorney General on January 10, 2011, and was re-elected to a second four-year term in 2014.
 Under his leadership, the Office of the Attorney General has recovered more than $500 million for Kansas consumers and taxpayers, the largest recoveries in state history.
 The Attorney General’s Office also has prosecuted a record number of Jessica’s Law cases, resulting in life prison terms for sex offenders who prey on children, and has helped lead the state’s effort to combat human trafficking.

-Standing strong for public safety, Attorney General Schmidt successfully advocated stronger laws to protect senior citizens from fraud and abuse, to protect consumers from scams and rip-offs, and to protect society from other violent criminals.
+Standing strong for public safety, Attorney General Schmidt successfully advocated stronger laws to protect senior citizens from fraud and abuse, to protect consumers from scams and rip-offs, and to protect Kansans from other violent criminals.
 Attorney General Schmidt led the successful effort to build a modern 21st-century crime lab for the Kansas Bureau of Investigation to better meet the needs of public safety.
 In addition to helping solve crimes, the new lab also will educate a new generation of Kansans who want to become forensic scientists.

-A fifth-generation Kansan from Independence, Attorney General Schmidt and his wife, Jennifer, are the parents of two young daughters.
+A fifth-generation Kansan from Independence, Attorney General Schmidt and his wife, Jennifer, are the parents of two daughters.